BaoAdrian/rebrandly-bot/README.md

 The Rebrandly Bot leverages AWS Lambda to provide serverless compute power to support the functionality of the bot without needing to stand up a server to host a listener-script.

 # Getting Started
+You can choose to follow the guide below setting up the three components in order, however, it may be easier to initially just **Create** the two required lambda functions (without configuring anything) so that you can access their **ARN** values when needed without having to jump around the setup process.
 - [Prerequisites](#prerequisites)
 - [Bot User Setup](#setting-up-slack-app-as-a-bot-user)
 - [AWS Lambda Setup](#aws-lambda-setup)